inge4pres/stringr/ROADMAP.md

 ## Phase 3: Platform Integrations

 ### Goal
-Enable Better-CI pipelines to run on existing CI/CD platforms while maintaining all the benefits of compiled executables.
+Enable Stringr pipelines to run on existing CI/CD platforms while maintaining all the benefits of compiled executables.

 ### Integration Architecture